 Drexler presents two main findings at the end of his report, both of which are unsubstantiated by Drexler's data.
 The first finding, that "both smelter emissions and lead-bearing paint" are primary contributors of lead to soil within the OLS, is supported in part by the lead speciation data presented in his report, but it is not consistent with other lines of evidence.
-Neither Drexler nor EPA have considered the lead speciation data in conjunction with other site-specific information such as the widespread distribution of elevated soil lead concentrations across the OLS and the distances from the ASARCO/Gould refineries yards with elevated soil lead considered includes
+Neither Drexler nor EPA have considered the lead speciation data in conjunction with other site-specific information such as the widespread distribution of elevated soil lead concentrations across the OLS and the distances from the ASARCO/Gould refineries yards with elevated soil lead concentrations are located.
+Other site-specific information that should have been considered includes